sjentsch/lsjDocs/Ch11/Ch11_tTest_07.rst

 In any case, ignoring all those variations that you could make use of if you wanted, let us have a look at the default version in jamovi.
-In :numref:`fig-ttest_ind` Cohen’s *d* = 0.74, indicating that the grade scores for students in Anastasia’s class are, on average, 0.74 standard deviations higher than the grade scores for students in Bernadette’s class.
-For a Welch-test, the estimated effect size is the same (:numref:`fig-ttest_welch`).
+In :numref:`fig11-9` Cohen’s *d* = 0.74, indicating that the grade scores for students in Anastasia’s class are, on average, 0.74 standard deviations higher than the grade scores for students in Bernadette’s class.
+For a Welch-test, the estimated effect size is the same (:numref:`fig11-11`).

 Cohen’s *d* from a paired-samples test
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Finally, what should we do for a paired samples *t*-test?
-In this
+In this case, the
-case, the answer depends on what it is you are trying to do. jamovi
+answer depends on what it is you are trying to do. jamovi assumes that you want
-assumes that you want to measure your effect sizes relative to the
+to measure your effect sizes relative to the distribution of difference scores,
-distribution of difference scores, and the measure of *d* that you
+and the measure of *d* that you calculate is:
-calculate is:

 .. math:: d = \frac{\bar{D}}{\hat{\sigma}_D}

-where :math:`\hat{\sigma}_D` is the estimate of the standard deviation
+:math:`\hat{\sigma}_D` is the estimate of the standard deviation of the
-of the differences.
-In :numref:`fig-ttest_paired3` Cohen’s *d* = 1.45,
+differences.
+In :numref:`fig11-16` Cohen’s *d* = 1.45, indicating that the time
-indicating that the time 2 grade scores are, on average, 1.45 standard
+2 grade scores are, on average, 1.45 standard deviations higher than the time 1
-deviations higher than the time 1 grade scores.
+grade scores.

-This is the version of Cohen’s *d* that gets reported by the
+This is the version of Cohen’s *d* that gets reported by the jamovi ``Paired
-jamovi ``Paired Samples T-Test`` analysis.
-The only wrinkle is figuring
+Samples T-Test`` analysis.
+The only wrinkle is figuring out whether this is the
-out whether this is the measure you want or not.
-To the extent that you
+measure you want or not.
+To the extent that you care about the practical
-care about the practical consequences of your research, you often want
+consequences of your research, you often want to measure the effect size
-to measure the effect size relative to the *original* variables, not the
-*difference* scores (e.g., the 1\% improvement in Dr Chico’s class over
+relative to the *original* variables, not the *difference* scores (e.g., the
-time is pretty small when measured against the amount of between-student
+\1\% improvement in Dr Chico’s class over time is pretty small when measured
-variation in grades), in which case you use the same versions of Cohen’s
+against the amount of between-student variation in grades), in which case you
-*d* that you would use for a Student or Welch test.
-It is not so
+use the same versions of Cohen’s *d* that you would use for a Student or Welch
-straightforward to do this in jamovi; essentially you have to change the
+test.
+It is not so straightforward to do this in jamovi; essentially you have
-structure of the data in the spreadsheet view so I will not go into that
+to change the structure of the data in the spreadsheet view so I will not go
-here,\ [#]_ but the Cohen’s *d* for this perspective is quite different:
+into that here,\ [#]_ but the Cohen’s *d* for this perspective is quite
-it is 0.22 which is quite small when assessed on the scale of the
+different: it is 0.22 which is quite small when assessed on the scale of the
 original variables.

 ------